Pope urged to talk of human rights, political prisoners, in Bahrain visit

 VATICAN CITY, Oct 31 (Reuters) - Families of death row inmates in Bahrain appealed to Pope Francis on Monday to speak out against capital punishment and defend political prisoners during his trip to the Gulf state this week.

 The families made their appeal in an open letter released by the London-based Bahrain Institute for Rights and Democracy (BIRD), which called on the pope to speak out on what the group says are human rights abuses, including the imprisonment of pro-democracy dissidents, during his Nov.
-3-6 trip.
+3 to 6 trip.

 Bahrain has imprisoned thousands of protesters, journalists and activists - some in mass trials - since an anti-government uprising in 2011.
-It says it prosecutes in accordance with international law those who commit crimes, and rejects criticism from the United Nations and others over the conduct of trials and detention conditions.
+It says it prosecutes in accordance with international law those who commit crimes.

 "Our family members remain behind bars and at risk of execution despite the clear injustice of their convictions.
 Many of them were targeted because they took part in pro-democracy protests during the 'Arab Spring'," said the letter, written by families of 12 death row inmates.